Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Reactions

-A :rsc-reaction: **Reaction** is an action that creatures can take in response to a specific event, even if it’s not their turn.
+A :rsc-reaction: **Reaction** is an :rsc-action: **Action** that creatures can take in response to a specific event, even if it’s not their turn.
 Creatures can typically take only one :rsc-reaction: **Reaction** per round.
 Reactions often have specific triggers, such as an enemy's movement or an attack.

 **Example**: